Size-biased diffusion limits and the inclusion process: Introduction and main results

 \begin{remark} In the above theorem we saw that scaling of space (of order $\theta$) is necessary to observe a meaningful limit as $\theta \to \infty$.
 Similarly, one could scale the Kingman simplex to $\theta \overline{\nabla}$.
 However, in the limit we lack the property of distinguishing between separate scales.
 Consider for example $\theta = n^2$, $n\in \N$, and the sequence

 Then $\theta\, p^{(\theta)}_i\to\infty $ for every $i\in\N$.
 On the other hand,

 which captures both the amount of diverging mass and information on scales $\tfrac{1}{\theta}$.
-This highlights the fact that considering the space $E$, instead of $\overline{\nabla}$, is essential for a detailed analysis of the Poisson-Dirichlet diffusion in the boundary case $\theta \to \infty$. \end{remark}
+This highlights the fact that considering the space $E$, instead of $\overline{\nabla}$, is essential for a detailed analysis of the Poisson-Dirichlet diffusion in the boundary case $\theta \to \infty$.
+In particular, this highlights that the gap in the schematic diagram above (at the bottom right) is not expected to be filled, by a naive scaling of $ \overline{\nabla}$. \end{remark}